Adarsh311/Varta/README.md

 3. **Resolve** — when a headline links through `news.google.com`, the decoder replays Google's internal signed batch-execute call to recover the real publisher URL.
 4. **Scrape** — on open, `ArticleScraperService` fetches the publisher page with a realistic browser fingerprint, parses OpenGraph/Twitter/JSON-LD metadata for the hero image, byline, and body, and strips boilerplate.
 5. **Fall back gracefully** — if a fetch is blocked by a bot wall or fails outright, Vārta builds a clean, clearly-labeled editorial summary from the RSS description instead of showing an error screen.
-6. **Stay fresh** — a background loop checks for new stories every few minutes and surfaces a non-intrusive "new stories" banner rather than auto-scrolling you away from what you're reading.
+6. **Stay fresh** — a foreground polling loop surfaces a non-intrusive "new stories" banner, while a background `WorkManager` job checks periodically and raises a system notification for genuinely new breaking stories.

 <br />